 If a public health risk is identified, PHS, NHS Boards and other stakeholders will jointly undertake investigations and appropriate action.
 By combining national oversight and expertise with local knowledge, we are confident that any health protection risks are addressed.

-Director of Public Health Science, Dr Nicholas Phin at Public Heath Scotland said:
+Director of Public Health Science, Dr Nicholas Phin at PHS, said:

 “As we plan for COP26 coming to Glasgow, protecting the health of the people of Scotland, as well as that of the participants at COP26, is our top priority.